 Tamara was an odd cat.
-She was a pretty blond high-schooler who had remarkable artistic talent.
+She was a pretty blond fellow high-schooler who had remarkable artistic talent.
 In fact, her drawing abilities made mine look positively amateurish.
 For that reason, I sought her out as a possible source of knowledge to help bump up my Art grade.

 She was also part of a different crowd that I soon learned was called “alternative”.
 Alternative to what?
 No idea.
 I don’t make the labels, folks.
 Remember, this was 1988, so all that ridiculous dark crap wasn’t an established thing yet.
 That meant she was visually, a normal looking human being.
 She was also smart as a whip.

 I think the class-distinction was in the music, since her tastes were radically different than mine.
 Instead of Bryan Adams, Def Leppard or AC/DC, she liked bands such as The Cure.
-Hey, if you prefer music that would make a lot of us put a gun in our mouth, I’m not going to judge.
+Hey, if you prefer music that would make a lot of us put a gun in our mouths, I’m not going to judge.
 At least it wasn’t Country.

 As far as my lizard brain was concerned, it took very little time to become rather smitten with her.
 We talked a fair bit while working at McD’s and I think in a way, I amused her with my eccentricities.
 Perhaps she felt I was one of her “alternative” kin?
 Nah.
 I was just an awkward dolt.